srijukta06/Python_Projects/README.md

 # Python_Projects
-This repository contains all the projects for "The Complete Python Bootcamp in Python" course on Udemy.
+This repository contains all the projects I completed from LinkedIn Learning and Udemy courses.